Scuba Diving is Only for the Young and Fit

 Sharks are a Major Threat to Divers

 Many divers actively seek out sharks during their dives, as encountering these magnificent creatures is considered a highlight.
-Shark diving is a popular form of ecotourism, where divers can safely observe sharks in their natural habitats, often under the guidance of experienced dive operators.
-There are some potentially ethical perspectives you may want to consider before you go shark diving, however the general consensus is that the benefit (conservation and awareness) far out weight any detrimental aspects of shark diving.
+Particularly in the Pacific Islands like Fiji, shark diving is a popular form of ecotourism.
+Divers can safely observe sharks in their natural habitats, often under the guidance of experienced dive operators.
+There are some potentially ethical perspectives you may want to consider before you go shark diving as bait is often used, however the general consensus is that the benefit (conservation and awareness) far out weight any detrimental aspects of shark diving.

 Scuba Diving is Extremely Dangerous